andikleen/pmu-tools/README.md

 analysis on Intel CPUs on top of [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 This uses performance counters in the CPU.

 # Recent new features:
+* toplev updated to TopDown 2.5.
+Supports standard metrics (--metrics) and has an experimential feature to suggest sample command lines (--sample)
 * ocperf now automatically downloads JSON event lists (3/29/2014) This changed various event names.
 The old CSV files have been removed.
 "PS" events are gone now.
 Use /p instead.